Meeting between Venezuela government, opposition may help ease protests

 Maduro said opposition-linked military officer Gen. Angel Vivas encouraged demonstrators to string up cables at roadblocks and trained them to do so, and on Saturday ordered his arrest in connection with the young man's death.

-Demonstrators on Sunday surrounded Vivas' house in the wealthy Caracas neighborhood of Prados del Este in response to rumors that troops were on the way to arrest him, burning trash and setting up barricades that blocked access to his home.
+Demonstrators on Sunday surrounded Vivas' house in the wealthy Caracas neighbourhood of Prados del Este in response to rumours that troops were on the way to arrest him, burning trash and setting up barricades that blocked access to his home.

 Vivas, who according to media has in the past faced court martial for insubordination, stood on a balcony of his house berating the Maduro government while holding an assault rifle.